brookshi/Hitchhiker/doc/howtouse-en.md

 Pre Request Script will be run before sending request, you can read file or set environment variable in it.
-Test script will be run after response returned, you can safe file or add test case in it.
+Test script will be run after response returned, you can safe file or add test case in it. global js lib that you can require it directly：`uuid`, `lodash`, `request`, `xlsx`, `crypto-js`，you also can upload the js package in zip or data to project if you want to use.

 These two script support this function:
 ``` javascript